 Having had such a nightmare installing the new frame and studwork for the door (you can read more about our little disaster here), we’d really worried about the process of fitting the door, but it actually turned out to be much easier than we’d expected.
 It was literally a matter of placing the new door in the prepared opening where it automatically rests against the doorstops.
 Then, after propping it up to the necessary height all we had to do was fit the hinges.

-Most importantly, for the first time since we moved into our home over 4 year ago, the garage is completely save (no more rotting timber supporting the roof) and except for a bit of tidying and painting, it’s also completely finished!
+Most importantly, for the first time since we moved into our home over 4 years ago, the garage is completely safe (no more rotting timber supporting the roof) and except for a bit of tidying and painting, it’s also completely finished!

 *Disclosure: This post is in collaboration with Homebase, but all opinions are of course our own.
 Thank you for supporting the brands that support Little House On The Corner.